Luden/greek-to-me/README.md

   - Go to [Api keys](https://platform.openai.com/api-keys) and add a new key.
 Write it down somewhere safe.
 7. Go to the `subtitle_maker` folder and run `run_sub_maker.cmd`:
   - A configuration file `config.json` should appear.
-  - Put your API key in that file.
+  - Put your API key in that file at `chat_gpt_api_key`
   - Adjust other settings if you like.

 ## Settings
 Before using the application, you need to adjust the settings:
 - Open `config.json` in any text editor.
 - Change `language_from` and `language_to`.
+- Set `chat_gpt_api_key` to the one you aquired from OpenAI.
 - Adjust `chat_gpt_model` according to your budget.
+- Adjust `whisper_model`.
+By default, the model is selected according to your GPU memory amount.
 - Enable `move_tags_with_chat_gpt` if desired.
 - Enable `translate_with_chat_gpt` if desired.
 - Enable `translate_with_argos` if desired.
 - Adjust `chat_gpt_translate_context` based on the videos you want to translate.
 The more precise the context, the better the translation, the more tokens you will pay.
+- Adjust `chat_gpt_max_requests_per_minute` to your OpenAI's tier, which is by default set to 450 sligthly below tier-1 limit of 500RPM for 4o-mini
+- Change `translated_text_color` to your favourite color!
 - Change other parameters if you’re feeling lucky.

 ## Usage